poole/hyde/docs/7.0.0/print.md

 ~~~

 You can also update Hydejack this way.
 The master branch will not contain work in progress,
 but will contain major (breaking) changes.
-This approach is recommended if you intend to heavily customize Hydejack.
+This approach is recommended if you intend to customize Hydejack.

 You can now continue with [running locally](#running-locally).

-#### PRO Version
+### PRO Version
 If you bought the PRO version, you've received a zip archive with the following contents:

 ~~~